Delaware’s Implied Consent Law and Refusing Alcohol Testing

 Delaware's implied consent law specifies that any person who holds a Delaware driver's license or operates a vehicle within the state is deemed to have consented to a blood, breath, or urine test.
 For a DUI arrest to be lawful, the officer must have probable cause to believe that the driver was driving or in actual physical control of a vehicle while under the influence of alcohol or drugs or that an underage driver was operating a vehicle after consuming alcohol.

-Consequences of Refusing a DUI Alcohol or Drug Test in Delaware
+Consequences of Refusing a Breathalyzer, Blood, or Urine Test in Delaware

 The consequences of a refusal generally depend on how many prior offenses the driver has that occurred within the past five years.
 However, incidents involving injuries or deaths can also increase the penalties.